 “Then the Lord said, ‘Hear what the unjust judge said.
 And shall God not avenge His own elect who cry out day and night to Him, though He bears long with them?
 I tell you that He will avenge them speedily.
 Nevertheless, when the Son of Man comes, will He really find faith on the earth?'”Luke 18:2-8

-The Parable of the Persistent Widow compares prayer sharply with fainting.
+The Parable of the Persistent Widow is an illustration of why we should pray and never lose heart. compares prayer sharply with fainting.
 If we do not pray, we will faint; it’s that simple.
-The word faint describes a believer who loses heart and gets so discouraged that quitting becomes a real possibility.
+The word faint describes a discouraged believer.
+When discouragement sets in, quitting is then a real possibility.
 When I had a heart attack, I recall fainting physically.
 It is by far the most helpless feeling that I have ever experienced.
 While I felt myself losing consciousness, there was nothing I could do about it.

 The Scriptures say that we should “pray without ceasing” (1 Thessalonians 5:17).
 But what does it mean to pray without ceasing?
 Does it mean we should pray repetitious prayers?
 Jesus warned against praying like that in Matthew 6:5-15.
 Rather, it means that prayer should be as natural as breathing.
 Unless we are sick or suffocating, we never think about breathing.
 Likewise, prayer for the believer should be without effort, just like breathing.